jaivrat/python_codes/README.md

 # python_codes

-Repository for python codes - which also includes ML apis of python world.
+Repository for python codes - which also includes ML Apis of python world.